ozym/haz/geonet-rest/README.md

 ### API Documentation

-API documentation is generated from doc{} structs in the code.
-Run the application and visit `http://localhost:8080/api-docs`.
+API documentation is Markdown in the docs dir.

 ### API Changes